-It is our job as your Chinese medicine doctor to treat you as an Empress during pregnancy, since a healthy pregnancy and delivery can depend on your happiness and health.
+It is our job as your Chinese medicine doctor to treat you as an Empress during pregnancy since a healthy pregnancy and delivery can depend on your happiness and health.

-We have specific points that we use in the weeks leading up to the due date to promote a healthy labor (these points are to be avoided during the rest of pregnancy).
-The same is true for babies positioned breech or posteriorly, as there are also points and treatments you can try.
+We have specific points that we use in the weeks leading up to the due date to promote healthy labor (these points are to be avoided during the rest of pregnancy).
+The same is true for babies positioned breach or posteriorly, as there are also points and treatments you can try.

 Chinese culture holds that the period after the birth of a child is a time in which you should concentrate solely on recovery and bonding with your baby.
-Traditional dowry would involve being waited on hand and foot, fed nourishing food, but you would be forbidden from leaving your room or ever interacting with anyone outside of your immediate family.
+The traditional dowry would involve being waited on hand and foot, fed nourishing food, but you would be forbidden from leaving your room or ever interacting with anyone outside of your immediate family.
 Despite changing times, recovery and bonding are still important parts of modern life.

-The traditional points of acupuncture can be used to help with recovery and other things, including things like breast milk production, pain, mood issues and energy problems.
+The traditional points of acupuncture can be used to help with recovery and other things, including things like breast milk production, pain, mood issues, and energy problems.
 At this point, finding time for yourself can be a struggle.

-During the perimenopause and during menopause, women will experience different symptoms.
+During perimenopause and during menopause, women will experience different symptoms.
 The symptoms of menopause, such as hot flushes, dizziness, insomnia, mood changes, etc., are somewhat common, but the experience can be very different from woman to woman.
-Taking an integrated view of your symptoms, we can come up with a treatment plan that treats you as a whole person, not just temporarily relieve hot flushes.
+Taking an integrated view of your symptoms, we can come up with a treatment plan that treats you as a whole person, not just temporarily relieving hot flushes.
 This is where Chinese medicine pattern differentiation comes in.

 It may take a few weeks for the acupuncture (or Chinese herbal medicine, if appropriate) to have an effect depending on the severity of the symptoms and other contributing factors.
 However, signs of success should start to appear within a few weeks of treatment.